 ANDREY LEBEDEV guitar

-He burst on to the international music scene in 2014 when he was invited by luminary guitarist Julian Bream to perform a solo recital in London.
+Australian-Russian guitarist Andrey Lebedev burst on to the international music scene in 2014 when he was invited by guitar legend Julian Bream to perform a solo recital in London.
 His programme included the first performances of two new works commissioned by the Julian Bream Trust from Sir Harrison Birtwistle and Leo Brouwer.
-The following year he worked with guitarist John Williams on a recital project of Australian chamber music which included the world premiere of ‘Gertrude Fragments’ by Brett Dean.
+The following year, he worked with guitarist John Williams on a recital project of Australian chamber music which included the world premiere of ‘Gertrude Fragments’ by Brett Dean.
 In 2017 he was a prize-winner at the renowned ARD Music Competition and at the competition of the Guitar Foundation of America, the two pre-eminent awards in the field.
-He exhibits a ceaseless curiosity which has seen him develop projects ranging from duos on Renaissance lute to Radiohead arrangements on electric guitar.
+He exhibits a ceaseless curiosity which has seen him in projects ranging from duos on Renaissance lute to Radiohead arrangements on electric guitar.
 He has just returned from a 22-date tour of Russia performing in trio with accordion and cello.

-Lebedev started playing guitar at seven in Adelaide, Australia inspired by his father musing in the evenings.
-He grew up playing classical guitar through the South Australian Young Guitar Ensemble, jazz guitar in the SA Youth Superband, and rock music in scratch bands at school, but became enamored with classical music after receiving a Glenn Gould CD as a teenager.
-Although rooted in a love for music of the classical tradition, Lebedev has found himself pushing the boundaries of the repertoire and seeking to connect his diverse musical interests.
-Lebedev’s programmes often included new or lesser-known contemporary works, and as well working with the aforementioned composers, he has given first performances of music by Gerard Brophy, Tim Moriarty, Jeffrey Holmes, Howard Skempton, and Samuel Smith.
+Lebedev started playing guitar at age seven in Adelaide, Australia inspired by his father singing Russian bard songs.
+He grew up playing classical guitar through the South Australian Youth Guitar Ensemble, jazz guitar in the SA Youth Superband, and rock music in scratch bands at school, but became enamored with classical music after receiving a Glenn Gould CD as a teenager.

 He is a two time Prize Winner of the Guitar Foundation of America International Concert Artist Competition (the most highly-sought annual guitar award), First Prize winner of the Adelaide International Guitar Competition, was the first classical guitarist to receive the Australian National Fine Music ‘Young Performer of the Year’ Award, and the only classical guitarist to win the Sydney Eisteddfod Instrumental Scholarship.
 He completed postgraduate studies at the Royal Academy of Music under Michael Lewin where he graduated with a Regency Award for notable achievement, the Academy’s David Russell Guitar Prize, and Recital Diploma.
 He gained his BMus degree with first-class honours at the Australian National University in 2012 under Timothy Kain.